wp-plugins/ultimate-auction/README.txt

 	1. Registered Users can add auction to your site.
 	2. Front End Dashboard for users to add/manage auction.
+	3. PROXY BIDDING feature
+	4. Automatic Time Extension to AVOID SNIPPING.
-	3. Admin can charge LISTING FEE to users to post auction.
+	5. Admin can charge LISTING FEE to users to post auction.
-    4. Admin can charge COMMISSIONS FEE on final bidding price.
+    6. Admin can charge COMMISSIONS FEE on final bidding price.
-	5. Add SHIPPING/POSTAGE fee to auctions.
+	7. Add SHIPPING/POSTAGE fee to auctions.
-	6. CATEGORIZE Auction in different categories.
+	8. CATEGORIZE Auction in different categories.
-	7. Smart SEARCH feature for finding auctions.
+	9. Smart SEARCH feature for finding auctions.
-	8. PAYPAL invoicing for handling payment.
+	10. PAYPAL invoicing for handling payment.
-	9. Schedule auction Feature - Make it live for later date
+	11. Schedule auction Feature - Make it live for later date
-	10. Add more than 4 IMAGES to auction
+	12. Add more than 4 IMAGES to auction

  = Free VERSION (Core) Features =
     1. Registered User can place bids